-- Press and hold U. A message will show on the infotainment display asking if the radio should enter Low Power Mode. - 2.
-Touch Yes.
-The screen will turn off, and the audio will pause. - 3.
-Press \circlearrowleft again to turn the radio on.
+- Press and hold U. A message will show on the infotainment display asking if the radio should enter Low Power Mode.

+- 2. Touch Yes.
+The screen will turn off.

+- 3. Press 🕁 again to turn the radio on.

 Driver Information Center (DIC)